-- CSN Receives notification of a possible Title IX incident by:
+CSN Receives notification of a possible Title IX incident by:

-- Grievance Form Received
+- ✓ Grievance Form Received

-- Phone call
+- ✓ Phone call

-- Email
+- ✓ Email

-- In person
+- ✓ In person

-- Other
+- ✓ Other

-Title IX Coordinator Meets with Possible Complainant.
+Grievance Process Step 2 Title IX Coordinator Meets with Possible Complainant

-- Provide an overview of the process.

-- Provide complainant with a Procedural Packet.
+- All Complainants are referred to the Title IX Coordinator to provide an overview of the Title IX process & to provide the complainant with a Procedural Packet.

 - Procedural Packet Includes but is not limited to:

 - Grievance Form (if necessary)

 - Title 4, Chapter 8, Section 13 and Title IX Policy

 - Investigation process

 - Appeal process

 - Live-hearing process

 - Decision process

 - Available resources/supportive measures.

-- Describe applicable supportive measures.
+Title IX Coordinator describes applicable supportive measures.